 Photos of Leo circa 1999 (the glory days), BTS Winona Ryder film stills and Marilyn Manson - this is the kind of Instagram you should follow if you’ve just become an intern at Dazed.

 A little self-love mantra that comes plastered on buildings, bumper stickers and road signs.
 Like @notestostrangers but more pertinent and with more of a ‘Insta-aesthetic.’

-If you have been affected by the issues raised by influencers; like being stopped in your tracks when walking near a pink wall, or endure prolonged flash photography from the table next to you at dinner, then this one goes out to you.
+If you have been affected by the issues raised by influencers; like being stopped in your tracks when walking near a pink wall, or forced to endure prolonged flash photography from the table next to you at dinner, then this one goes out to you.
 Just prepare to cringe.

 Really for those prepping for upcoming fashion month - if you don’t already follow fashion's Kermit the Frog via Marie Claire’s accessories director, Julia Gall, then where have you been?
 It’s the most relatable account for anyone in the industry.

 Whether you’re a gym-pro or not really a gym person at all, anyone can laugh at the expense of others incorrectly using gym apparatus, right?